We take action in collaboration with suppliers to solve various social and environmental issues.

-We also hold annual procurement policy briefings to raise understanding of our management policies, annual business policies, and basic procurement policy and to deepen mutual understanding and trust.
-We also created a system for granting awards to suppliers that have achieved excellent results in initiatives (CSR, safety, quality, delivery date, price, etc.) that we expect from our suppliers.
+We hold annual procurement policy briefings to raise understanding of our management policies, annual business policies, and basic procurement policy and to deepen mutual understanding and trust.
+We also award suppliers that have achieved excellent results in initiatives (CSR, safety, quality, delivery date, price, etc.) that we expect from our suppliers.

 Procurement policy briefing for suppliers